-Dr Nicola Rowles is a qualified medical doctor (MBBS) who has completed 4 years of Masters Training in Mindfulness at Bangor University.
-She is listed on the UK Mindfulness Network Register to teach Mindfulness Based Stress Reduction (MBSR) and Mindfulness Based Cognitive Therapy (MBCT) and has run classes within the community (general public), within trusts (for people affected by cancer), and medical schools (training future doctors to develop awareness of mindfulness within the medical profession).
+Dr Nicola Rowles is a qualified medical doctor (MBBS) who has completed four years of Masters Training in Mindfulness at Bangor University.
+She is listed on the UK Mindfulness Network Register to teach Mindfulness Based Stress Reduction (MBSR) and Mindfulness Based Cognitive Therapy (MBCT) and has run classes within the community; within trusts (for people affected by cancer), and medical schools (training future doctors to develop awareness of mindfulness within the medical profession).
 Nicola believes Mindfulness is an innate capacity we all share for supporting our wellbeing, a valuable resource that is so easy to lose touch with in our busy lives.

 Deborah Theobald is a practising Illustrator, Photographer, Florist and Teacher of Art, Graphic Design and Photography.
 She read Foundation Studies and Graphic Design/Illustration at Brighton and Harrow Colleges of Art, graduating in 1978.
 Moving to Lincolnshire in 1993 she started teaching Graphics and Photography at Franklin College and for the last 15 years has lead the Art, Photography, Graphics, Media, Film and Foundation departments at John Leggott College where her teaching practise and Department were awarded Grade 1 by OFSTED.
 Deborah, has now retired from college teaching and has returned to Illustration and private teaching.